EmergentRealms/emergentrealms.github.io/docs/cobblestone/systems/dynamic-dialog.md

 - Dialogue options appear or hide based on reputation, mood, prior choices, or current objectives.
 - Logical progression keeps conversations fresh—no repeated loops unless context warrants it.

-## Modular Content Creation

-- JSON-driven conversation files make it easy to author, reuse, or customize dialogue at scale.
-- Shared templates with NPC-specific overrides accelerate content production.
-- Scales to hundreds of NPCs and thousands of branching options.

 ## Interactive World Features

 - NPCs converse in real time, exchange rumors, and react to proximity.
 - Player choices reshape relationships, trigger events, and modify the world state.

-## Developer Tooling

-- Inspect active NPCs, conversation history, and rumor propagation in debugging views.
-- Built-in validation prevents broken conditions and tracks NPC mood, reputation, and rumor knowledge live.

 ## Time-Aware Immersion